szczyglis-dev/py-gpt/docs/source/modes.rst

 Saving Agent Workflows immediately refreshes the workflow selector in the toolbox.
 Built-in profiles remain the first three entries; custom profiles follow them in their saved order.
 Selecting a custom profile stores its UUID in ``agent.v2.mode`` and the runtime resolves that UUID to the profile's prompts and Orchestrator execution surface.

+Agent Workflow monitor
+^^^^^^^^^^^^^^^^^^^^^^

+The built-in **Agent Workflow** tool provides a real-time view of an active Chat with Agents run.
+It groups the primary agent/orchestrator and worker agents into a readable tree and shows timestamped run events such as status updates, worker creation, task execution and tool calls.
+Tool rows can be expanded to inspect input/output, and each agent exposes a **Details** panel with the runtime metadata available for that agent, including prompts and task/input information.

+Open the monitor from ``Tools -> Agent Workflow`` or pin it as an output tab.
+It is included in the default second-column tab layout.
+When the first actual Chat with Agents run starts after the user sends input in a profile, PyGPT reveals the Agent Workflow tab and expands split-screen once.
+Merely selecting the mode does not trigger the introduction.
+A configuration flag records that it has already been shown, so later runs and mode changes do not modify the user's layout automatically.

+The monitor is runtime-only.
+Every new top-level agent run clears the previous view automatically, and **Clear view** can clear it manually.
+The tool does not replace persisted conversation history, the full-workflow rendering option, or Debug workflow logging.

 Project rules with AGENTS.md
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^